Podcasts Archive - Page 38 of 71 - Retirement Wisdom

 Joe Casey is an executive coach who also helps people design their next life after their primary career.
 He created his own next chapter after a twenty-six-year career at Merrill Lynch, where he was Senior Vice President and Head of HR for Global Markets & Investment Banking.

+If you’re thinking about retirement, you’ll also need to be planning for longevity.
+That’s why Joe returned to school, earning a Masters in Gerontology from the University of Southern California.
 Today, in addition to his work with clients, Joe hosts The Retirement Wisdom Podcast, which thanks to his guests and loyal listeners, ranks in the top 1.5 % globally in popularity by Listen Notes.
 Business Insider has recognized him as one of 23 innovative coaches who are making a difference.

-He’s the author of Win the Retirement Game: How to Outsmart the 9 Forces Trying to Steal Your Joy coming this summer.
+Joe is the author of Win the Retirement Game: How to Outsmart the 9 Forces Trying to Steal Your Joy launching on August 9th.

 ________________________